Eye Fatigue logo - eye health and vision blog

 • Avoid smoking to reduce your risk of AMD.

-The Genetic Link to Glaucoma
+The Genetics Link to Glaucoma

 Risk Factors for Glaucoma (Genetic vs. Non-Genetic)

-African or Hispanic Descent
+African or Hispanic descent✓ Higher genetic predisposition

 What You Can Do If You Have a Family History of Eye Conditions